thewizardplusplus/biohazard/docs/gameplay.md

 At the beginning of the game, both fields are filled with **a certain amount** of cells **located randomly**.

-## Interacting with the Movable Part of ​​the Field
+## Interacting with the Movable Part of the Field

-A player can **move** this field **to the left**, **to the right**, **upward**, and **downward**.
-Wherein the movable part can not go beyond the limits of the primary field.
+The player can **move** this field **to the left**, **to the right**, **upward**, and **downward**.
+With that, the movable part cannot go beyond the limits of the primary field.

-A player can **rotate** this field.
-Rotation is carried out only **clockwise** and always **divisible by 90 degrees**.
+The player can **rotate** this field.
+The rotation is carried out only **clockwise** and always **divisible by 90 degrees**.

-The boundaries of this field are set by a yellow frame and do not depend on the presence of green cells.
-Thus their absence in any row or column does not reduce the size of the movable part.
-A situation is possible when this field rests against the edge of the primary one although the side on which it rests is devoid of any cells.
-This makes it possible to rotate the field at any position.
+The boundaries of this field are set by the yellow frame and are not depend on the presence of green cells.
+Thus, their absence in any row or column does not reduce the size of the movable part.
+A situation is possible when this field rests against the edge of the primary one, although the side on which it rests is devoid of any cells.
+It makes it possible to rotate the field at any position.

-A player can **merge** this field **with the primary one**.
-This is possible only if there are no blue ones under green cells.
+The player can **merge** this field **with the primary one**.
+It is possible only if there are no blue cells under green ones.
 Otherwise, no merge is available and conflicting cells are shown in **red**.

-When fields are merged (see also below) the current movable part is deleted, and a new one is created in the upper left corner **with the same number** of randomly located cells.
+When the fields are merged (see also below), the current movable part is deleted, and a new one is created in the upper left corner **with the same amount** of randomly located cells.

 ## Functioning of the Primary Field